polywrap/documentation/docs/guides/create-js-plugin.md

 ### **`schema.graphql`**

 This file defines the schema of your Polywrap plugin.
-This is the interface outside wrappers & users will use to query your plugin's functionality.
+This schema is the interface outside wrappers & users will use to query your plugin's functionality.

 ### **`src/resolvers.ts`**